Antique Clock Value Guide: How to Identify and Price Vintage Clocks

 An antique clock’s value depends on six factors: the maker or brand, age and period, condition and originality, rarity, provenance, and clock type.
 Clocks by recognized makers like Seth Thomas, Tiffany, or Thomas Tompion can be worth 10 to 100 times more than unmarked pieces of similar age and style.

 Some antique clocks sell for a few hundred dollars while others bring five figures.
+If you want to sell antiques in Florida with expert auction support, these factors help determine whether a clock should be marketed individually or as part of a broader estate.
 The difference comes down to a handful of factors that experienced collectors and auction specialists evaluate for every clock.

 Maker and Brand